lokdevp/javascript-algorithms-nodejs/src/playground/README.md

 # Playground

 You may use `playground.js` file to play with data structures and algorithms.
-The code from `playground.js` may be tested in `./__test__/playground.test.js` file.
+The code from `playground.js`

-To run tests simply run:
+To run:

 ```
-npm test -- -t 'playground'
+node src/playground/playground.js
 ```